Intel i860: Applications

 At first, the i860 was only used in a small number of supercomputers such as the Intel iPSC/860.
-Intel later marketed the i860 as a workstation microprocessor for a time, where it competed with microprocessors based on the MIPS and SPARC architectures, among others.
+Intel later marketed the i860 as a workstation microprocessor for a time, during which it competed with microprocessors based on the MIPS and SPARC architectures, among others.
 The Oki Electric OKI Station 7300/30 and Stardent Vistra 800 Unix workstations were based on a 40 MHz i860 XR running UNIX System V/i860.
 The Hauppauge 4860 and Olivetti CP486 featured an Intel 80486 and i860 on the same motherboard.
 Microsoft initially developed what was to become Windows NT on internally designed i860XR-based workstations (codenamed Dazzle), only porting NT to the MIPS (Microsoft Jazz), Intel 80386 and other processors later.
 Some claim the NT designation was a reference to the "N-Ten" codename of the i860XR.

 The i860 also saw some use in the workstation world as a graphics accelerator.
 It was used, for instance, in the NeXTdimension, where it ran a cut-down version of the Mach kernel running a complete PostScript stack.
 However, the PostScript part of the project was never finished so it ended up just moving color pixels around.
 In this role, the i860 design worked considerably better, as the core program could be loaded into the cache and made entirely "predictable", allowing the compilers to get the ordering right.
 The NeXTdimension could produce 32-bit graphics faster than the main NeXTcube's Motorola 68030 could produce 2-bit graphics.

 Truevision produced an i860-based accelerator board intended for use with their Targa and Vista framebuffer cards.
 Pixar produced a custom version of RenderMan to run on the card that ran approximately four times faster than the 386 host.
 Another example was SGI's RealityEngine, which used a number of i860XP processors in its geometry engine.
 This sort of use slowly disappeared as well, as more general-purpose CPUs started to match the i860's performance, and as Intel turned its focus to Pentium processors for general-purpose computing.

 Mercury Computer Systems used the i860 in their multicomputer.
 From 2 to 360 compute nodes would reside in a circuit switched fat tree network, with each node having local memory that could be mapped by any other node.
 Each node in this heterogeneous system could be an i860, a PowerPC, or a group of three SHARC DSPs.
 Good performance was obtained from the i860 by supplying customers with a library of signal processing functions written in assembly language.
 The hardware packed up to 360 compute nodes in 9U of rack space, making it suitable for mobile applications such as airborne radar processing.

 During the early 1990s, Stratus Technologies built i860-based servers, the XA/R series, running their proprietary VOS operating system.